bsideslisbon/2016/ctf/web/200_Hasher/README.md

 # 200 - Hasher
 ## One of my colleagues at All Safe ask me to test it's new algorithm. https://ctf.bsideslisbon.org/2cbusl1v1oigb4gu/

-You would be presented with this interface.
+You would be presented with this interface:

+[logo]: web200_1.JPG "Logo Title Text 2"

 Basically you had an input textbox and when you submited the value the server whould return the sha256sum of that value.